spolu/settle/facts/README.md

 curl -XGET https://settl.net/facts/$id
 ```

-Facts signatures (and indirectly facts) can be revoked using the following API.
+Facts assertions (and indirectly facts) can be revoked using the following API.
-Once a revocation is made, it hides the signature from the list of signatures
+Once a revocation is made, it hides the assertion from the list of assertions
 for the fact.
-If the owner of a fact revokes its signature, it permanently
+If the owner of a fact revokes its assertion, it permanently
 hides the fact from the API.

 ```